-FUTURE PROFESSIONAL DEVELOPMENT GUIDELINES
+STUDENT PROFESSIONAL DEVELOPMENT GUIDELINES

-All Future Professional must commit to and follow the Future Professional Development Guidelines during their enrollment in school.
+All students must commit to and follow the Student Professional Development Guidelines during their enrollment at Paul Mitchell The School Clear Lake.
 These guidelines were established to assist in creating a safe, focused, and enjoyable learning experience.
-Failure to follow these guidelines may result in a coaching under the Future Professional Advisory Policy and may result in termination without prior warning.